Last Updated on May 18, 2025 by Soumya

 The Archaeological Museum is located right next to the Jeronimos Monastery in the same monastery complex.

 This museum has one of the most impressive collections of historical artifacts in Portugal.
-Its Egyptian and Islamic Sections are especially well curated.
+Its Egyptian and Islamic sections are especially well curated.

 National Coach Museum